th1275/sparse_numba/README.md

 - The UMFPACK DLL files are not redistributed in this tool
 - Other solvers are under development
 - Performance may be limited for extremely ill-conditioned matrices
-- **Only developed for Windows**, other platform will be supported soon
+- **Only developed/tested for Windows**, the support for other platforms (Linux and MacOS) are added without testing

 ## Roadmap